MrSockss/MrSockss/README.md

 My name is Brennon Osborn and I am a computer science student and aspiring software developer at James Madison University.

+### What I'm currently working on:
+- Learning HTML/CSS
+- Creating a mobile game using Xcode
+- Learning Blender for asset creation as part of a larger project 👀

 ### Languages